Genetically Modified Cotton: Pros, Cons, and Industry Impact

 However, this material also encounters some problems

 5.2.
-The government applied a policy to ban the development of the cotton industry
+Government policy and the development of the cotton industry

 genetically modified cotton